kwartzlab/meeting-minutes/Member Meetings/Meeting 010/agenda.md

 			* approved:

 3. Proposed Code of Conduct Changes
+  * Changes proposed for clarification and accountability

+4. Strategic Plan Document
+  * Per the meeting on June 21

+5. Potential New Location

+6. Payment accountability

-3. Board Elections
+7. Board Elections
 	* Be it resolved that [the elected board] be appointed as the Board of Directors for Kwartzlab Society Inc. for a one year term beginning on July 1, 2018.
 		* Motion to approve
 			* by:
 			* seconded:
 			* approved:

-4. Adjournment
+8. Adjournment
 	* Motion to approve
 		* by:
 			* seconded: